janluong/STA-141B-Project/README.md

 <h3>World Series Winners over the last 10 years</h3>

-Here are the World Series Winners from 2006 to 2015 along with their number of runs and homeruns:
+Here are the World Series Winners from 2006 to 2015 along with their number of runs:

 <table border="1" class="dataframe">
   <thead>